CS-LAB-MGMT/CS_LAB_MGMT/README.md

 For that you will need the next command..
 - **creating a new branch:**
 `git checkout -b feature123`
 Creates a new branch named feature123 and checks it out.
-You can also use `git branch feature123` but this will leave you in the parent branch you were in, which should always be `development` and ideally we don't make our changes to that branch except with through a pull request and merge.
+You can also use `git branch feature123` but this will leave you in the parent branch you were in, which should always be `development` and ideally we don't make our changes to that branch except through a pull request and merge.
 More on that later.
 - **pushing a local branch to the remote repository:**
 `git push origin feature123`
 This will make your local branch and its commits available on the remote repository.
 This step is where we will start using the GitHub web interface to create pull requests, review, and finally merge changes into the development branch, and eventually the main branch.